Tileswar701/Webspace/Guide/Intitialize.md

         - name a folder as "Webspace"
         - open that folder in vs code.
-        - in terminal the following commend
+        - in terminal run the following commend

                 git init
                 git add .